Our school is a Green School. We are very proud to have achieved the flags for Litter and Waste, Energy and Water.

 In April 2018 we were delighted to be awarded our Green Flag for water!
 Our excellent Green School Committee not only raised awareness around water conservation but also identified and either fixed or reduced water leaks throughout the school.
 It takes a huge amount of work and dedication and the Green School Committee deserve enormous recognition for their determination and success.

-The Green-Schools committee (aka the Eco Team) is made up of Emlyn, Eva, Josh, David, Gavin, Killian, Grace, Stephanie, Hollie, Louise, Ciaran, James, Hannah, Eimear, Tadhg, David, Ms Crean and Mags.
-Over the next year and a half the Eco Team will be working very hard towards achieving the Water flag.
+The Green-Schools committee (aka the Eco Team) is made up of Grace, Stephanie, Hollie, Louise, Ciaran, James, Hannah, Eimear, Tadhg, David, Ms Crean and Mags.
+Over the next year and a half the Eco Team will be working very hard towards achieving the Travel flag.

 Meetings and Forums